-Executive Non-Executive Independent Director Role Generally the President shall be the Chief Executive Officer of the Corporation and shall be responsible for the effective management of the Company.
+Executive Non-Executive Independ ent Director Role Generally the President shall be the Chief Executive Officer of the Corporation and shall be responsible for the effective management of the Company.
 He shall supervise and manage the internal organization and business affairs of the Corporation and ensure that the administrative and operational policies of the Corporation are carried out under his supervision and control.
 A director's office is one of trust and confidence.
 Directors should act in the best interest of the corporation in a manner characterized by transparency, accountability and fairness.
 He should also exercise leadership, prudence and integrity in directing the corporation towards sustained progress.
 In addition, an independent director identifies the most critical issues for the board to deal with and assist the board in achieving consensus on important issues.
-Accountabilities Accountabilities Upon authority granted by the Board of Directors the President; • signs deeds, bonds, contracts, or other instruments; • authorizes the purchase or acquisition of properties, furniture, fixtures, or other office He shall observe the following norms of conduct: • Conduct fair business transactions with the corporation and ensure that personal interest does not prejudice Board decisions; • Devotes time and attention necessary to properly discharge his duties and responsibilities;

-li . ٦ equipments Acts judiciously; Exercises independent judgment; Have working knowledge of the statutory and regulatory requirements affecting the Corporation, including the contents of its Articles of Incorporation, Bylaws, the requirements of the SEC, and where applicable the requirements of other regulatory agencies such as the IC; Observes confidentiality; Ensures the continuing soundness, effectiveness and adequacy of the Company's internal control system.
+Accountabilities Upon authority granted by the Board of Directors the President; • signs deeds, bonds, contracts, or other instruments; • authorizes the purchase or acquisition of properties, furniture, fixtures, or other office equipments • approves all expenses or disbursements authorized in the budget of the Corporation • represents the Corporation in any negotiation which may be necessary to make in the usual course of business • represents the Corporation in any judicial or administrative proceedings • appoints and discharge employees occupying the positions authorized by the Board of Director • performs all other duties customarily incident to his office and as may be prescribed by the Board from time to time.
+He shall observe the following norms of conduct: Conduct fair business transactions with the corporation and ensure that personal interest does not prejudice Board decisions; Devotes time and attention necessary to properly discharge his duties and responsibilities; Acts judiciously; Exercises independent judgment; Have working knowledge of the statutory and regulatory requirements affecting the Corporation, including the contents of its Articles of Incorporation, By-laws, the requirements of the SEC, and where applicable the requirements of other regulatory agencies such as the IC; Observes confidentiality; Ensures the continuing soundness, effectiveness and adequacy of the Company's internal control system.
 Directors shall have the duty of preparing and actively participating in board meetings.
 Independent directors should always attend board meetings.

 Deliverables Submits and recommends for Board approval: • short and long range plans for the Corporation; • Balance Sheet, Profit and Loss Statement, Budget of administration expenses and • Annual Report on the operation and condition of the Corporation Executes all resolutions of the stockholders and the Board of directors.
-The Board establishes the general policies and guidelines which will enable Management to render an effective management of the Company and as part of which undertakes to: • Formulate company's vision and mission; • Approve and confirm management's corporate strategies, major plans of actions, risk policy, annual budget and business plan; • Adopts a succession plan • Review annually the Company's compliance with its Code of Corporate Governance; • Approve corporate policies on major areas of operations, including Underwriting, Investments, Reinsurance Claims management and risk management • Ensures the adequacy and effectiveness of the Company's internal control and management information systems • Approves annual budget and general expenses upon recommendation of the President • Submits annually at regular General Meeting of Stockholders the Balance Sheet, Profit and Loss Statement and Annual Report on the condition of the Corporation;
+The Board establishes the general policies and guidelines which will enable Management to render an effective management of the Company and as part of which undertakes to: • Formulate company's vision and mission; • Approve and confirm management's corporate strategies, major plans of actions, risk policy, annual budget and business plan; • Adopts a succession plan • Review annually the Company's compliance with its Code of Corporate Governance; • Approve corporate policies on major areas of operations, including Underwriting, Investments, Reinsurance Claims management and risk management • Ensures the adequacy and effectiveness of the Company's internal control and management information systems • Approves annual budget and general expenses upon recommendation of the President • Stockholders the Balance Sheet, Profit and Loss Statement and Annual Report on the condition of the Corporation. -------------- --- -- --